Casanovva: Plot

 He says to Hanna that the aim of the reality show was to make the robbers understand about the feeling of love.
-He then captures the robbers and makes them explain that Sameera was not their gang member to public through the TV show.
+He then captures the robbers and makes them explain that Sameera was not their gang member to the public through the TV show.
 Thus Casanovva succeeds in showing the innocence of his lover Sameera to the public and police.
 Then he asks the robbers who killed Sameera.
-They reveals that it was nobody else than Alexi.
-Alexi reveals that he killed Sameera and when she got arrested he thought that she was one of his gang and she will reveal their plan to the police.
-Soon after, revealing the truth the police arrives at the place.
-Alexi runs away and Casanova follows him.
-Casanovva kills Alexi with a gun thereby avenging Sameera's death and surrenders to the police.
+They reveal that it was nobody else but Alexi.
+Alexi reveals that he killed Sameera, and when she got arrested, he thought that she was one of his gang and that she would reveal their plan to the police.
+Soon after, revealing the truth, the police arrive at the place.
+Alexi runs away, and Casanova follows him.
+Casanovva kills Alexi with a gun, thereby avenging Sameera's death, and surrenders to the police.